Tips on How to Cut Down on Your SmartPhone Expenses

 Limit Your Data on Your Cell Phone

-If you are a homebody or have free Wi-Fi at home and work, Why have a data plan on your phone?
+Why have a data plan on your phone if you are a homebody or have free Wi-Fi at home and work?
 Do you need to pay for data?
 Can you live without it?
 Or minimize your data.

 So some serious thinking about it!
 But It could save you tons of money!